If you want to write about anything you’d like, as often as you’d like, there’s a place for that: your own website.

 Many won’t have as many rules as larger sites, so getting your writing published is sometimes a quicker process.
 Even though their audiences may contain fewer people, those individuals may be highly engaged with the site’s content, which helps you initiate new relationships and invite those readers back to your site.

 It’s definitely an accomplishment to have a site other than your own publish your writing.
-But guest posting will be the most beneficial to your writing career if you aim to become a regular contributor — to one site or several.
+But guest posting to find loyal readers will be the most beneficial to your writing career if you aim to become a regular contributor — to one site or several.

-Guest posting can help influence your area of expertise.
+Guest posting can help influence your area of expertise, too.
 Keep learning about the topics that the sites you’ve contributed to want to share with their readers.

 For example, Frank Freelancer might enjoy writing for Cosmopolitan and continue to perform detailed research on relevant subjects for the magazine.
 He’ll treat his Cosmopolitan articles with great care and submit his best work.